Ad Inventory Explained: What It Is and Why It Matters

 Ad inventory is essential for both advertisers and publishers.
 For advertisers, having access to the proper ad inventory means connecting with their target audience most effectively.
 It helps ensure the optimal use of advertising budgets, leading to higher engagement rates and better overall campaign performance.

-By leveraging high-quality ad inventory, publishers can maximize their revenue potential while providing advertisers spaces to improve their campaign returns.
+By leveraging high-quality ad inventory and ad mediation, publishers can maximize their revenue potential while providing advertisers spaces to improve their campaign returns.

 Thus, effective ad placement improves the user experience, making it a win-win for everyone involved.